Ronald Acuña Jr. Player Props: Braves vs. Rays

 Ronald Acuña Jr. At The Plate

-- Among the qualifying hitters in MLB play, his batting average ranks second, his on-base percentage ranks third, and he is second in the league in slugging.
+- Among the qualified hitters in MLB play, his batting average ranks second, his on-base percentage ranks third, and he is second in the league in slugging.

-- Acuna enters this game on a 16-game hitting streak.
-During his last outings, he's hitting .381 with one homer.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.